Bachfischer/bachfischer.github.io/_pages/reading_list.md

 {% include base_path %}

 This is a list of books that I have read over the last couple of years.
-Going forward, I will try to add a short summary for each book that I have read.

 ## 2023

+* **The Big Five for Life: Was wirklich zählt im Leben** by *John Strelecky*
+> Superficial guide for living a happy life by following your personal life goals, the "big five for life".
+The story is easy to follow, but I didn't get too much out of it, to be honest.
 * **The Gates of Europe: A History of Ukraine** by *Serhii Plokhy*
 > A deep dive into the history of Ukraine.
 The author shows at great length how the modern nation of Ukraine emerged from a lengthy struggle for independence that lasted multiple centuries.
 The book is sometimes a bit too detailed (at least for my taste), but definitely worth a read, especially to understand the propaganda of the Russian invasion.